 In July 2017, ICIJ was granted 501(c)(3) nonprofit status by U.S. tax authorities.

-True to ICIJ’s collaborative style of working, the organization is governed by three committees: a traditional board of directors with a fiduciary role; an advisory committee made up of supporters and experienced investigative journalists; and the ICIJ Network Committee, which serves the membership of ICIJ’s global network.
+True to ICIJ’s collaborative style of working, the organization is governed by three committees: a traditional board of directors with a fiduciary role; a journalism advisory committee made up of experienced investigative reporters; and the ICIJ Network Committee, which serves the membership of ICIJ’s global network.